tmux-plugins/tmux-continuum/README.md

 Note: automatic restore happens **exclusively** on tmux server start.
 No other action (e.g. sourcing `tmux.conf`) triggers this.

+To kill the default session (named "0") created when tmux server starts, Put `set -g @continuum-kill-default 'on'` in `tmux.conf` to enable this.

 #### Dependencies

 `tmux 1.9` or higher, `bash`,